What we fund

 A successful application must show us:

-- An idea that can make a practical and worthwhile contribution to UK society, in any topic whatsoever.
+- An idea that can make a practical and worthwhile contribution to UK society, in any field whatsoever.

 - A reason why the idea should be researched overseas, anywhere in the world.